daira/halo2/book/src/design/proving-system/lookup.md

 particular way:

 1. All the cells of column $A'$ are arranged so that like-valued cells are vertically adjacent to each other.
-This could be done by some kind of sorting algorithm, but all that matters is that like-valued cells are on consecutive rows in column $A',$ and that
-   $A'$ is a permutation of $A.$
+This could be done by sorting, but all that matters is that like-valued cells are on consecutive rows in column $A',$ and that $A'$ is a permutation of $A.$
 2. The first row in a sequence of like values in $A'$ is the row that has the corresponding value in $S'.$ Apart from this constraint, $S'$ is any arbitrary permutation of $S.$